stefuiii/tp/docs/UserGuide.md

 - 💾 Auto-saves every change—never lose data
 - 🔒 100% offline—your data stays on your computer

+## Who Should Use FastCard?

+**Ideal for:**
+- Sales professionals managing 100+ client relationships
+- Procurement specialists tracking vendor contacts
+- Business development teams building professional networks
+- Anyone who types faster than they click through menus

+**What you need to know:**
+- **Basic computer skills** - Can open terminal/command prompt
+- **Comfortable with keyboard** - Typing commands is faster for you than clicking
+- **Desktop-based work** - FastCard runs on Windows, Mac, or Linux computers
+- **No programming required** - Commands are simple English words

+**Not suitable for:**
+- Teams needing shared databases (single-user application)
+- Users who strongly prefer graphical interfaces over typing

 <!-- * Table of Contents -->
 ## **Quick Navigation**